Oh Sheit It's X

-"Oh Sheit It's X" is a song by American singer-songwriter Thundercat.
-He co-wrote it with record producers Flying Lotus, Mono/Poly, and Durand Furbee for his second studio album Apocalypse.
+"Oh Sheit It's X" is a song by the American singer-songwriter Thundercat.
+He co-wrote the song with the record producers Flying Lotus, Mono/Poly, and Durand Furbee for Thundercat's second studio album Apocalypse.
 Brainfeeder released it as a single on May 7, 2013.
-Musically, "Oh Sheit It's X" is a funk and disco song, whose lyrics describe the protagonist in an altered state of consciousness after consuming MDMA—otherwise known as "ecstasy" or "X"—at a party.
+Musically, "Oh Sheit It's X" is a funk and disco song, whose lyrics describe the protagonist experiencing an altered state of consciousness after consuming MDMA—otherwise known as "ecstasy" or "X"—at a party.

-"Oh Sheit It's X" was co-produced by Mono/Poly and Lotus, and upon its release, it received critical acclaim by music critics, who selected it as a highlight from Apocalypse and praised its lyrics, bassline, and production.
-The song was included in the video game Grand Theft Auto V and Thundercat performed it live at the Black Cab Sessions.
+"Oh Sheit It's X" was co-produced by Mono/Poly and Lotus, and Thundercat received vocal-production advice from Durand Bernarr, who provided guidance to his falsetto.
+Thundercat and Mono/Poly developed the song's backing track while experimenting with basslines over existing recordings.
+The song received critical acclaim by music critics upon its release, who highlighted it from Apocalypse, and praising its lyrics, bassline, and production.
+The song was included in the video game Grand Theft Auto V (2013), and Thundercat has performed the song live, including during the Black Cab Sessions in 2015 and with Damon Albarn in 2024.

 Background and composition

-"Oh Sheit It's X" was written by Stephen "Thundercat" Bruner, Steven "Flying Lotus" Ellison, Charles "Mono/Poly" Dickerson, and Durand Furbee.
-Mono/Poly and Lotus co-produced it and it runs at a tempo of 123 beats per minute.
-It is based on "the true story of an MDMA-fueled New Year's party".
-Thundercat said it "was one of the most epic things that has ever happened ...
-Two and a half days of full-on shenanigans, man".
-In the song, Thundercat sings about feeling ecstatic while being in an altered state of consciousness caused by the drug of the same name.
-Scott Heins called it "a hard-stepping party song" whose composition was based on "hard drums and double-layered bass parts".
+"Oh Sheit It's X" was written by Stephen "Thundercat" Bruner, Steven "Flying Lotus" Ellison, Charles "Mono/Poly" Dickerson, and Durand Furbee, with Mono/Poly and Lotus co-producing it.
+The song is based on "the true story of an MDMA-fueled New Year's party" Thundercat attended, describing it as "one of the most epic things that has ever happened ...
+Two and a half days of full-on shenanigans".
+In the song, he sings about feeling ecstatic while being in an altered state of consciousness caused by ecstasy—otherwise known as MDMA and "X".
+Scott Heins called "Oh Sheit It's X" a "hard-stepping party song" whose composition was based on "hard drums and double-layered bass parts".

+Thundercat said that he and Mono/Poly conceived "Oh Sheit It's X" by searching through tracks and playing bass over them.
+Mono/Poly played the synthesizers and drums for the backing track, while Thundercat played the bass before recording any lyrics, but the resulting work was subsequently shelved.
+Thundercat later invited Furbee and Durand Bernarr to listen to his works, and for "Oh Sheit It's X" Bernarr assisted Thundercat with the song's vocals, including the addition of a falsetto.
+Lotus later helped "shape" the song to its final result.
+Although hesitant to include the lyric "Oh shit, I'm fucked up" in the song, Lotus encouraged Thundercat to keep it.
+He felt conflicted about his mother listening to the record, but with Lotus' reassurance, he was able to express himself more freely.